thepolicylab-projectportals/example-content/README.md

 ## Quick Start Guide

-To run this project locally, you need to have the `GITHUB_NPM_REGISTRY_TOKEN` set in your local environment.
-This is already set on Netlify for the builds.
+To run this project, you need to have the `GITHUB_NPM_REGISTRY_TOKEN` set in your environment.

-The steps are as follows:

 Generate a GitHub Personal Access Token with access to the `@thepolicylab-projectportals` organization on GitHub.
+It needs the scopes:
+- read:packages

+### Local
 Add this to your `.zprofile` (or `.bash_profile`).

 The most secure way is to add this to your macOS Keychain first: